 To help ensure the livability of New York apartments, the city has a strict policy about these bugs:

-How must it cost to kill bed bugs and bed bug eggs in an infested room?
-Bed bug removal & remediation is never cheap in New York City.
+How much does it cost to kill bed bugs and bed bug eggs in an infested room?
+Bed bug removal and remediation are never cheap in New York City.

 Though the laws are strict, remediation and extermination can cost a lot.
-The initial consultation is anywhere from $50 to $150.
+The initial consultation costs between $50 and $150.

 From there, the price of bed bug removal & remediation can range from an additional $75 to upwards of $600.
 It’s worth noting that many bed bug cases tend to require more than just one treatment method.
 If you have a severe issue with bed bugs, you might need to pay as much as $2000 or more.

-They know whether or not a place has a reputation for having pests deals with a savvy real estate agent who knows your area.
-They usually know issues with buildings other people won’t.
+They know whether a place has a reputation for pests.
+Deal with a savvy real estate agent who knows your area.
+They usually know about issues with buildings that other people won’t.

-If you want to do a bit of internet sleuthing, then the best thing you can do is look up the National Bed Bug Registry.
-This lets you know if a building in the area has reported bed bugs in the past, and it can be beneficial.
+If you want Internet sleuthing, the best thing you can do is look up the National Bed Bug Registry.
+This registry can tell you if a building in the area has reported bed bugs in the past, which can be beneficial.

 Contact your landlord or manager immediately if you suspect a bed bug infestation in your unit or building.
 Your landlord should hire a qualified exterminator to inspect for and measure the concentration of bed bugs in your rental.
 Before any exterminator enters your unit, your landlord should give you proper notice of entry.